userdocs/gh-cli-workflow-reruns/README.md

 This would go at the end of you workflow, as a separate job, that you want to make sure completes.
 It will call the `rerun.yml` and pass some critical inputs.

+>[!WARNING]
-🟧 The one thing you need to make sure is customized is the `needs: release` to match the job name it is tracking.
+> The one thing you need to make sure is customized is the `needs: release` to match the job name it is tracking.
 No other customizations are required.

 ```yml
   rerun-on-failure: